Lebanese cabinet to meet on Saturday

-BEIRUT (Reuters) - Lebanon’s cabinet will meet for the first time in weeks on Saturday, Prime Minister Saad al-Hariri said on Friday, after rival Druze politicians held a reconciliation meeting to end a crisis that paralysed the government.
+BEIRUT (Reuters) - Lebanon’s cabinet will meet for the first time in weeks on Saturday, Prime Minister Saad al-Hariri said on Friday, after rival Druze politicians reconciled to end a crisis that has paralyzed the government.

-Lebanese dollar-demominated bonds rallied earlier on Friday on the news that the country’s leaders would meet to reconcile Walid Jumblatt and Talal Arslan.
+Lebanese dollar-demominated bonds rallied earlier on Friday on the news that the country’s leaders would meet with Druze politicians Walid Jumblatt and Talal Arslan.

-In a televised statement Hariri said a reconciliation had taken place between the two.

-“God willing, from today onwards, there will be a new page and we will all cooperate together in the interests of the country and in the interests of the Lebanese citizen,” he said.
+“God willing, from today onwards, there will be a new page and we will all cooperate together in the interests of the country and in the interests of the Lebanese citizen,” Hariri said in a televised statement, confirming their reconciliation.

-Hariri was speaking after a meeting between Lebanon’s top officials to discuss the economy, and he said they were committed to approving the 2020 budget on time and sticking to the 2019 budget, which was passed last month.
+He was speaking after a meeting between Lebanon’s top officials to discuss the economy, adding that they were committed to approving the 2020 budget on time and sticking to the 2019 budget, which was passed last month.

+Hariri’s government, which has one of the world’s highest levels of public debt worth around 150% of GDP, is seeking to bring down its annual fiscal deficit and to boost the economy.

+The meeting was chaired by President Michel Aoun and included Hariri and Parliament Speaker Nabih Berri, as well as the finance and economy and trade ministers and the central bank governor.

 The standoff between Jumblatt and Arslan’s political parties was sparked by a shooting in the Chouf mountains on June 30 in which two aides of a government minister, Saleh al-Gharib, an ally of Arslan, were killed.